pagyP/azurefirewall-microhack/README.md

 :question: Can you reach the virtual machines (**azbrsouthvm01** and **azbrsouthvm02**) using the ping?

+## :checkered_flag: Results:

-You now have the Intra-region forwarding in place.
+- You now have the Intra-region forwarding in place.

 ![Intra-region Forwarding Architecture](images/Intra-region-Forwarding.png)